 At a minimum, students and parents should always expect a grade of zero (0) on the assignment or test with notification of the parents and Principal for a first offense.
-A student who blatantly cheats or plagiarizes in an honors class may not be eligible for a GPA boost no matter what the final grade is.

 Cheating on exams or blatant plagiarism may result in a school suspension or a comment placed on a student's permanent record.
 Premeditated and/or serious cheating on a major project or final exam may also result in the student receiving no credit for the course.
 Students and parents should be very familiar with the school's writing guide and make particular note of the section on plagiarism.